 - We visited the Driftwood Beach Bar and Pizza Shack for a yummy lunch of personal-sized pizzas.
 They tasted even better with our toes in the sand.
 Driftwood also often has live music.

 - Peer’s Place is located in the middle of town and has incredibly tasty food from a variety of international cuisines.
-Come early or make a reservation; Peer’s is small and we watched many people who came later than we did get turned away because of the long wait time.
+Come early or make a reservation; Peer’s is small and we watched many people who came later than we did get turned away because the restaurant was full.

 - Brooke and I stopped into the Oasis Fitness Gym and Cafe at the south end of town for smoothies.
 They were really good, but the Belizean powder bread I bought on impulse was even better.